astropy/astropy-APEs/APE_finance.rst

 How to decide what to pay for
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-1. Pay for things that are important and otherwise won’t get done. *Rationale: there is much more work to be done than there are funds to do all of that work.
+1. Pay for things that are important and otherwise will not get done. *Rationale: there is much more work to be done than there are funds to do all of that work.
 There are also many volunteers and externally sponsored people interested and willing to do some of the work without compensation from the Project.*
-2. Don’t rely on funding always being there.
+2. Do not rely on funding always being there.
 Plan for sustainability: how will activities be continued when the funds dry up?
 Invest in documentation, infrastructure, and easy to maintain workflows.
 For example, funded work on governance should always record the process clearly so that volunteers who follow have less work to do to figure it out.
 3. Consider potential positive benefits to Astropy maintainers and contributors, maintainers of other projects, end users, and other stakeholders like packagers and educators.
 4. Also consider the long-term costs to Astropy maintainers and contributors, to counterbalance 3.
 5. Do not increase the load on volunteer maintainers by assuming they are available to review or otherwise support the work.
 Instead, proposals should include paid time for reviews and other necessary activities. *Rationale: the effect of spending funds should be positive for everyone, not just for the people getting paid.
 This is also a matter of fairness.*